pactus-project/docs/content/api/grpc.md

     <td class="fw-bold">label</td>
     <td> string</td>
     <td>
-    The label for the new address.
+    A label for the new address.
     </td>
   </tr>
   </tbody>